IAmPara0x/viwrap/README.md

 - [X] (B1) When we exit slave process there's hardware error due to master FD reading the input, figure out what's happening and fix it.
 - [X] ghci doesn't work with viwrap
 - [ ] Spago repl doesn't work
+- [ ] Node repl sometimes doesn't show cursor when it's at beginning

 ## working on